Equilibration of objective observables in a dynamical model of quantum measurements: Introduction

-We begin by reviewing the notion of objectivity (in a strict sense defined in the following section) and the equilibration of isolated quantum systems, which are combined under the MEH.
+We begin by reviewing the notion of objectivity (in a strict sense defined in the following section) and the equilibration of isolated quantum systems, i.e.\ equilibration on average -- it is the combination of these two concepts that drives this work.
 We then define the set of observables that most readily encode the statistics of the system and derive an error bound on an observer's ability to extract measurement information through an equilibration process.
 Following this, we investigate the size of the error bound, averaging over random dynamics described by a broadcasting Hamiltonian.
 Finally, we consider different initial states and the impact they have on the error, and we discuss the ramifications of the results.